Mohammad-Rahmdel/WassersteinGAN-Tensorflow/README.md

 where E[Z] denotes the expected value of a random variable Z and the infimum is taken over all joint distributions of the random variables X and Y with marginals μ and ν respectively and d is a metric.

-For p=1, it is proven that the Wasserstein-1 metric in 1-D (dimension one), between two cumulative distribution functions(CDF) F1 and F2 on R can be written as the L1 distance: <br>
+For p=1, it is proven that the Wasserstein-1 metric in 1D (dimension one), between two cumulative distribution functions(CDF) F1 and F2 on R can be written as the L1 distance: <br>
 <img src='./readme_images/eqn12.png' /> <br>

-In Wasserstein GAN paper, Arjovsky et al use the Wasserstein-1 metric as a way to improve the original framework of Generative Adversarial Networks (GAN), to alleviate the vanishing gradient and the mode collapse issues.
+In Wasserstein GAN paper, Arjovsky et al use the **Wasserstein-1** metric as a way to improve the original framework of Generative Adversarial Networks (GAN), to alleviate the vanishing gradient and the mode collapse issues.

 ## WGAN (Wasserstein Generative Adversarial Networks)

+### Introduction
 Training GAN is hard.
-Models may never converge and mode collapses are common.
+Models may never converge and mode collapses are common. <br>

-### Introduction
 When learning generative models, we assume the data we have comes from some unknown distribution <img src='./readme_images/pr.png' />.
 (The r stands for real) We want to learn a distribution <img src='./readme_images/ptheta.png' />​​ that approximates <img src='./readme_images/pr.png' />, where θ are the parameters of the distribution. <br>
 You can imagine two approaches for doing this. <br>
 - Directly learn the probability density function <img src='./readme_images/ptheta.png' />​​.
 We optimize <img src='./readme_images/ptheta.png' />​​ through maximum likelihood estimation.